niaid/tb_lesion_cxr_segmentation/README.md

 From the above command, if the user has reference files('Output_tb_seg_filename') for each input CXR file, then they can use the above command to generate the overlap results  between the reference files and the predeicted segmentation files.
 The input csv file must contain the columns 'Output_tb_seg_filename' and 'pred_tb_seg_file' representing the reference and the predicted segmentation file respectively.

-## YOLOv8(m):
+## YOLOv8(n,s,m,l,x):

 ### Prepare data for segmentation

-After preparing training,validation and testing files, user needs to provide input training,validation and testing csv files containing columns 'processed_Filename' and 'Output_seg_filename' representing input CXR files and reference label files respectively. these files are generated from the data preparation step in the UNet-ResNet18 description.
+After preparing training,validation and testing files for all the five folds, user needs to provide the corresponding input training,validation and testing csv files containing columns 'processed_Filename' and 'Output_seg_filename' representing input CXR files and reference label files respectively. these files are generated from the data preparation step in the UNet-ResNet18 description.
 This data preparation script prepares images and labels for each of the split train/val and test accordingly for training the yolov8 model.

 ```
-python -m segment_tb_cxr.yolov8.data_preparation.data_prep tbseg_train.csv  tbseg_val.csv tbseg_test.csv "yolov8_dataset" tblesion_segment.yaml
+python -m segment_tb_cxr.yolov8.data_preparation.data_prep tbseg_train_fold0.csv  tbseg_val_fold0.csv tbseg_test_fold0.csv "yolov8_dataset_fold0" tblesion_segment_fold0.yaml
 ```

 ### Training